Malignancies confined to the liver are one of the most common forms of cancer. There are two basic types of the disease:

 interventional radiology, nuclear medicine, gastroenterology, hepatology and

 pathology.
-These specialists meet and consult regularly to develop the best
+These specialists meet and consult weekly to develop the best

 plan of treatment for each individual patient.